 as well as a registered dealer.
 You just have to check the accuracy of your details which has been auto-filled by the system.

-Third monthly GST return
+Third monthly GST Return Filing Online

-The third monthly GST return form is derived with the help of the details in the first month’s form and second month’s form.
+The third monthly GST Return form is derived with the help of the details in the first month’s form and second month’s form.
 It takes a look at your primary and secondary returns, assets and your liabilities.
 You can also avail of input

 credit in this form just by exercising the GST portal.
 Let's understand input credit with an example: